Chapter 7:

 The Ruby Oracle

 I was finally out and in the world.
 A world I had created over twenty-four painstaking years.
-Sure, the other guy supposedly did it in seven days, but he left out magic—and dragons.
-Regardless, no longer was Esseria words on a page.
+I mean, sure, not as impressive as the other guy who supposedly did it in seven days.
+But, to be fair, he left out magic—and dragons.
+Regardless, no longer was the world of Esseria just words on a page to me.
 It was real, and I was walking its streets.
 Me!

-Taking a deep breath in, I inhaled the fresh coastal air outside the shoppe.
-With a step into the light, I felt the warmth of the sun on my face.
-Yet, even with my eyes closed, I immediately began to notice something horribly wrong.
+Taking a deep breath in, I inhaled the fresh coastal air outside the shoppe as I felt the warmth of the sun on my face.
+That was when I noticed the first problem.
+Even with my eyes closed, I could immediately sense a great disturbance in this world.

 “Watch out!”
-A student's voice cried, and I turned to face the call.
+A student's voice cried as I turned to face the call.

-But I didn’t see it because the sun had instantly blinded me the moment I dared to step outside.
+But I didn’t see it because the sun had instantly blinded me the moment I dared show my isekai'd ass.
 So, at present, it was less about what I saw and more about what I felt.

-It was as though someone had taken an aluminum bat and left it in a deep freeze for a day before remembering that they wanted to beat my ass with it.
-The chilling blow hit me square in the lower gut, not so low as to hit the precious bits, but enough to cause me to crumple over the strike instinctively.
+It was as though someone had taken an aluminum bat and left it in a deep freeze for a day before remembering that I needed a beating.
+The chilling blow hit me solidly in the lower gut, thankfully not so low as to hit the precious bits, but enough to cause me to crumple over the strike instinctively.

 “Uhhnngg!”
-I whined as I collapsed to the ground in a miserable heap.
+I whined, air escaping me like a deflating balloon as I collapsed to the ground in a miserable heap.

 “Oh crap,” The voice called out and then laughed.
 “I said watch out, kid.”